Creaous/Legion-Go-Resources/GETTING-STARTED.md

 # Getting Started
 So you just got your brand new Lenovo Legion Go.
 Here is a guide on what you should do to get the most out of your new device!

+## Need more internal storage?
+Read more about upgrading the internal SSD [here](GUIDES/UPGRADING-THE-SSD.md].

 ## Debloating
 While the Legion Go doesn't come with any bloatware (other than the McAfee option in the setup), Windows still has a ton of bloatware you might not want.